PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 340 LAND USE PLANNING AND ZONING

-PLN 341 HOUSING AND REAL ESTATE
+PLN 341 HOUSING AND EQUITABLE URBANISM

-PLN 350 PLANNING FO SUSTAINABLE COMMUITIES
+PLN 350 PLANNING FOR SUSTAINABLE COMMUITIES

-PLN 380 NEIGHBORHOOD REVITALIZATION
+PLN 380 NEIGHBORHOOD PLANNING AND COMMUNITY DEVELOPMENT

 PLN 405 URBAN ANALYSIS USING GIS

 Prerequisites: GEG 309 and GEG 325; or instructor permission.
 Data and techniques for analyzing urban systems and urban areas using Geographic Information Systems (GIS).
 Implementation of urban models introduced in GEG 309.
+Offered occasionally.

 Equivalent Course: GEG 405